pchalamet/SqlDapper/README.md

 # SqlDapper

 This is a simple library to generate SQL based on POCO (or better PORO 🎉).
+This is the C# version of my F# library [FSharpDapper](https://github.com/pchalamet/FSharpDapper).

 It maps collections, records and anonymous types to SQL so this can be used with Dapper.